pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowToAcquireLabelsFromTheLangObject/Index.rst

    require ($BACK_PATH . 'init.php');
    require ($BACK_PATH . 'template.php');
-   $GLOBALS['LANG']->includeLLFile('EXT:setup/mod/locallang.php');
+   $GLOBALS['LANG']->includeLLFile('EXT:setup/mod/locallang.xml');

-This function call will load the $LOCAL\_LANG array from 'EXT:setup/mod/locallang.php' into the global memory space and thus make it available to $GLOBALS['LANG']->getLL().
-If 'EXT:setup/mod/locallang.php' does not exist but 'EXT:setup/mod/locallang.xml' does, then the latter is parsed, loaded and everything is the same for TYPO3.
-Although you should probably use the correct file extension in the file reference (using ".xml" when the locallang file is actually a "locallang-XML" format file).
+This function call will load the $LOCAL\_LANG array from 'EXT:setup/mod/locallang.xml' into the global memory space and thus make it available to $GLOBALS['LANG']->getLL().
+If 'EXT:setup/mod/locallang.xml' does not exist but 'EXT:setup/mod/locallang.php' does, then the latter is parsed, loaded and everything is the same for TYPO3.
+Although you should use XML format and the correct file extension in the file reference (using ".xml" when the locallang file is actually a "locallang-XML" format file).